MoTrPAC/clinical-sample-batching/README.md

 ```

 ### Help
-For questions about the documentation or any issues with the code, please email Nicole at nicolerg@stanford.edu.
+For questions about the documentation or any issues with the code, please submit an issue or contact Nicole at nicolerg@stanford.edu.